raganwald-deprecated/rewrite_rails/README.md

 *	**How does it work?**

-Install the `RewriteRails` plugin and all of its dependancies.
+Install the `RewriteRails` plugin and its dependancies (see below).
 You can write ruby files as usual (e.g. `foo_bar.rb`), and things will work as usual.
-You can also have `RewritRails` rewrite your files for you.
-Anything with the suffix `.rr` will be rewritten.
+You can also have `RewriteRails` rewrite your files for you.
+Any file with the suffix `.rr` will be rewritten.

 *	**Clear as mud.
 What does it mean to "rewrite" a file?**